We've rounded up 50 striking patio ideas to get you ready for a spring refresh.

 Soft weather-proof furniture will transform a patio into an outdoor living room.
 Add an over sized lamp like a classic Anglepoise or the Twiggy design from Christopher Wray for an eye-catching scheme.

 Got a small patio?
-Plant up: invest in a striking living wall, or create a low-maintenance alternative by planting climbing plants or trailing plants.
+One of the best patio ideas for small spaces is to plant up: invest in a striking living wall, or create a low-maintenance alternative by planting climbing plants or trailing plants.
 Fast-growing plants like bamboo and grasses in a narrow planter box against the wall can also create a wall of green without taking up too much space.

-Water features are also one of 2020’s biggest garden trends, and there are plenty of affordable options out there.
-Aside from the soothing trickle background sound they make, they’re eye catching focal points too, and add interest to a patio garden.
+Water features have also surged in popularity over the past year, and there are plenty of affordable options out there.
+Aside from the soothing trickle background sound they make, they're eye catching focal points too, and add interest to a patio garden.

 Ready to get inspired?
-Here are 49 patio design ideas to transform your patio garden into a dreamy outdoor oasis…
+Here are 50 stunning patio ideas to transform your patio garden into a dreamy outdoor oasis...

 This cool fire feature is particularly dramatic, set inside a concrete column on the patio.